CharlieHerbst331/Coding-Challenge-PathPilot/README.md

    ```
    ./start.sh
    ```
-3. Open your browser and navigate to: http://localhost:5000
+3. Open your browser and navigate to the associated localhost

 ## Features